 Prereq: CIS150.
-IAI: CS 912.
+IAI: CS 912.(2 lec/2 lab)

 CIS 252 Mobile Device Application Programming

 Developing and programming mobile device applications using the Android operating system and Java programming language are introduced in this course.
 Students will have the information they need to create their own applications for mobile phones, tablets and other devices.
 Focus will be on the Android framework and activity lifecycle, user interface programming, location aware applications, list-detail architecture, network enabled applications and database applications.